Skip to main content

 Database settings in the Settings tab.

-Delete the database for a planet
+Block database drop for a planet

 When the Block database drop option is set to Off, the database is deleted during the following activities: